Fudan-HQLab/AiDTA/README.md

 ### Running the Project

 #### Construction of fragment pool
 We first use 3dRNA/DNA to predict the 3D structures of single-stranded fragments of lengths 3-6 nt and double-stranded fragments of lengths 3-6 bp.
 Then, we use HDOCK to perform molecular docking of the fragments with the target protein.
 The fragments are selected based on their docking sites and scores.
 Once the sequence fragments and their secondary structures have been filtered, the filtered fragments and their corresponding secondary structures should be placed into `list1` and `list2` in the respective files (`game.py`, `mcts.py`, and `collect.py`).
-Here's an example of how these lists should look:
+Here's an example of how these lists should look like:

 ```python
 # Fragment list